ktrieu/new-website/blog/protected/bootloader/part-1.md

 ## Starter code

 With that out of the way, let’s setup our project.
-I’m going to assume anyone reading this knows Rust basics, so spin up a new Cargo project and add `uefi-rs` to your `Cargo.toml`.
+I’m going to assume anyone reading this knows Rust basics, so spin up a new Cargo binary project and add `uefi-rs` to your `Cargo.toml`.

 Next, let’s write the starter code.
 Rust’s `main` function is designed to be called by your host OS, which won’t work since we’ll be booting directly into our program.
 Instead, `uefi-rs` has its own standard for what the main function looks like, which it will transform to be compatible with UEFI's C API.